gouchangjiang/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

 * Download the [spark-2.4.0-bin-hadoop2.7](https://archive.apache.org/dist/spark/spark-2.4.0/spark-2.4.0-bin-hadoop2.7.tgz) from the official website of Spark

-* Download jar package at [there](https://oneflow-public.oss-cn-beijing.aliyuncs.com/tools/spark-oneflow-connector-assembly-0.1.1.jar), which Spark needs to support the ofrecord file format
+* Download jar package at [here](https://oneflow-public.oss-cn-beijing.aliyuncs.com/tools/spark-oneflow-connector-assembly-0.1.1.jar),  or find in [spark-oneflow-connector relase](https://github.com/Oneflow-Inc/spark-oneflow-connector/releases/tag/0.1.1), which Spark needs to support the ofrecord file format

 Then, unzip the `spark-2.4.0-bin-hadoop2.7.tgz` and configure the environment variable `SPARK_HOME`: